Discdoor/dd-gateway/docs/config.md

 - `cors.allowedHost` usually refers to the client host for which the gateway is to accept requests from.

+- `api.version` api gateway version number. should be incremeneted each major release.

 ### apis.json
 ```json
 {